wcpos/woocommerce-pos/readme.txt

 * Bug Fix: 'Cannot use object of type Closure as array' in the API.php file
 * Bug Fix: Creating orders with decimal quantity
 * Bug Fix: Update product with decimal quantity
+* Fix: turn off PHP version check by composer, note that PHP 7.2+ is still required

 = 1.1.0 - 2023/05/19 =
 * Fix: disable Lite Speed Cache for POS page